jitinsingla/MitoMorphologySXT/README.md

   - `2` → nucleus
   - `5` → mitochondria
 ## Analysis
 To run the paper experiments and generate plots, user should clone this repo and install the given environment.
-Then run the Jupyter notebook `MitoMorph_Analysis.ipynb`
+Then run the Jupyter notebook `MitoMorph_Analysis.ipynb` on their dataset.

 #### If you use this code or our dataset in your research, please cite our paper:
 @article{singh2026mitomorph, title={Morphotype-Resolved 3D Morphometry Reveals a Structure-Density-Location Coupling in Mitochondrial Networks},